mhpi/generic_deltamodel/docs/configuration_glossary.md

   - `Adadelta`: Adadelta algorithm.
   - `Adam`: Adam algorithm.

+- **lr_scheduler**:
+  - **name**: [StepLR, ExponentialLR, CosineAnnealingLR] Name of learning rate scheduler for the optimizer.
+See [PyTorch LR schedulers](https://docs.pytorch.org/docs/stable/optim.html) for more details.

 - **loss_function**:

-  - **name**: [KgeBatchLoss, KgeNormBatchLoss, MseLoss, NseBatchLoss, NseSqrtBatchLoss, RmseCombLoss, RmseLoss] Loss function for training.
+  - **name**: [KgeBatchLoss, KgeNormBatchLoss, MseLoss, NseBatchLoss, NseSqrtBatchLoss, RmseCombLoss, RmseLoss] Name of loss function for training.
 See `./generic_deltamodel/src/dmg/models/criterion/` for all available loss functions.
 You can add custom criterion, but they must follow Class-File convention as illustrated for `data_loader`, etc.

 - **batch_size**: Training batch size.
 Must be less than total number of samples.